david-a-siegel/MPRAudit/README.md

 Simulation3 returns 13 seconds, b2 ~ 0.35, SD ~ 0.04\
 Simulation4 returns 6 seconds, b2 ~ 0.53, SD ~ 0.03

-The idea here is simply to simulate some data and run MPRAudit without creating a CSV file.

 ## Citation
 David A. Siegel, Olivier Le Tonqueze, Anne Biton, David J. Erle, and Noah Zaitlen, "MPRAudit Quantifies the Fraction of Variance Described by Unknown Features in Massively Parallel Reporter Assays" (2020).